european-summer-of-code/esoc2025/README.md

 * European Summer of Code: background and org structure
 * For applicants: how to apply, list of projects 2025
-* For projects: how ot join, timelines
+* For projects: how to join, timelines

 [ESoC webpage](https://www.esoc.dev) - [ESoC on LinkedIn](https://www.linkedin.com/company/european-summer-of-code)